 Smaller nursing homes may only have one or two levels of management, for instance the directors and one home manager beneath.

-In larger establishments there may be more managerial levels – with managers or overseeing different vital elements such as kitchen, accounts, nursing and even activities and events.
+In larger establishments, there may be more managerial levels – with managers or overseeing different vital elements such as kitchen, accounts, nursing and even activities and events.

 Sometimes nursing staff occupy a managerial role on their floor or within their care team simultaneously.

+If you are starting a part-time job then being a receptionist could be a way to go.
 Reception staff are often forgotten but are an important part of a nursing home’s staff, as they often take on a variety of important admin tasks as well as answering the phone and meeting and greeting family members and other visitors.

 Sometimes reception desks need to be manned 24 hours a day for security reasons, so those occupying these roles may be required to work weekends, evenings and night shifts.